Russia 2020 – Mount Elbrus

 Science in the Wild Education/Adventure Experience

 Interested in trekking in the beautiful Caucasus Mountains?
-If so, then join Science in the Wild for our expedition to Elbrus (18,510 ft./5642 m) in August 2020.
+If so, then join Science in the Wild for our expedition to Elbrus (18,510 ft./5642 m) in August/September 2020.
 You’ll learn about the geology of the landscape, help us collect snow samples towards understanding how the snowpack is changing in the high alpine region, and participate in studies to understand how our bodies acclimate to such extreme altitudes.

 Includes: hotels in Moscow during the itinerary (single supplements apply); lodging in Azau and Pilgrim Hut; round-trip flights from Moscow to Mineralnye Vody; group transportation; breakfasts and dinners on the mountain

 Excludes: international airfare; travel and rescue insurance; excess baggage fees; airport taxes; visa fees; meals in restaurants; bottled water and personal drinks; customary guide and educator gratuities

 · $1000 Deposit will be fully refunded if applicant is not accepted.

 If accepted, the following applies: $150 non-refundable registration fee.

 · Full refunds, less registration fee will be provided if requested 90 days prior to expedition departure.

 · 50% refund will be provided if requested 60 to 89 days prior to expedition departure.